Jwan Yosef

-Jwan Yosef (born 6 September 1984) is a Syrian-born Swedish painter and artist of Kurdish and Armenian heritage.
+Jwan Yosef (born 6 September 1984) is a Syrian-Swedish painter and artist.
 He specializes in plastic arts and is based in London, England.

 Early life and education

 Yosef was born in Syria, to a Kurdish father and an Armenian mother.
-His family immigrated to Sweden when he was two years old, and later he studied painting in Pernby School of Painting in Stockholm between 2004 and 2006, then moved to Konstfack University College of Arts, Crafts and Design, Stockholm.
+His family emigrated to Sweden when he was two years old, and later he studied painting in Pernby School of Painting in Stockholm between 2004 and 2006, then moved to Konstfack University College of Arts, Crafts and Design, Stockholm.

 Career

 Yosef has taken part in a great number of art fairs and group exhibitions.
 He held two solo exhibitions in 2013 titled Painting about Sex, Flesh and Violence, lol at the DIVUS Gallery in London and High Notes, at the Galleri Anna Thulin, Stockholm.
 He participated in the Threadneedle Prize exhibition in 2013 and the BEERS Contemporary Award for Emerging Art both in 2013.
 In 2015, he exhibited at Galleri Bon with group exhibition There and Back Again with fellow Konstfack graduates Josef Bull, Petr Davydtchenko and Natasja Loutchko.
 He is a founding member and studio holder at The Bomb Factory Art Foundation in Archway, North London.